Loopring/protocols/DESIGN.md

 Offchain balances are guaranteed to be available for a short time in the future (until a withdrawal).
 This allows a CEX like experience.
 A DEX can settle a ring offchain and immediately show the final results to the user without having to wait on the onchain settlement.
 Using onchain balances, users can modify their balances/allowances directly by interfacing with the ethereum block chain.
 So finality is only achieved when the ring settlement is done on the ethereum blockchain.

 #### Higher throughput/Lower cost
 An offchain token transfer is strictly a small extra cost for generating the proof for updating a merkle tree.
 The cost of a single onchain token transfer is ~20,000 gas.
 Checking the balance/allowance of the sender is an extra ~5,000 gas.
-These costs greatly limit the possible the possible throughput and increases the cost of settling rings.
+These costs greatly limit the possible thoughput and increases the cost of settling rings.

 #### Concurrent proof generation
 If we don't do onchain transfers we don't need the proof immediately when settling rings because we can easily revert the state back by restoring the merkle tree roots.
 The operator can just call `commitBlock` without a proof, but the operator includes a deposit instead.
 The operator then needs to submit the proof within some time limit (e.g. 120 seconds) or he loses his deposit (which needs to be substantial).
-This allows for
+This allows for:

-- faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new merkle tree states) onchain.
+1. Faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new merkle tree states) onchain.
-- the proof generation can be parallelized.
+2. The proof generation can be parallelized.
 Multiple operators can generate a proof at the same time.
 This isn't possible otherwise because the initial state needs to be known at proof generation time.

 There is **NO** risk of losing funds for users.
 The worst that can happen is that the state is reversed to the latest state that was successfully proven.
 All rings that were settled afterwards are automatically reverted by restoring the merkle roots.
 Blocks with deposits that were reverted need to be re-submitted and withdrawals are only allowed on finalized state.

+> Question (Daniel): What's the beneifit of `commitBlock` without the proof (which is to be submitted later)?
+I don't think users can withdrawa funds after `commitBlock` because the proof is not submitted yet so user's balances aren't real.
+>
+> Thought (Daniel): if the operator's deposit is not large enough, what he can do to hack the system is to `commitBlock` so his own accounts can have a lot of balance to withdrawa, and withdraw all those funds ASAP, then get his own deposit lost, but still end up with a profit.

 # Design